simonneutert/simonneutert.github.io/src/_posts/2024/2024-10-08-strava-export-experiment.md

 layout: post
 ---

 I recently dove into an interesting project where I exported my Strava data to do some GPS visualization.
-I thought I'd share my experience, especially for those who might be new to Go (like me!).
+I thought I'd share my experience, especially for those who might be new to Go.

 ## tldr; just show me the product 🚀